 Foreign Account Tax Compliance Act (FATCA) – If you have more than $200k in foreign assets (not including a home in your name), then you need to declare them on your return.
 Use Form 8938.

-Foreign Bank Account Report (FBAR) – Not to be confused with “FUBAR”, FBAR requires you to declare assets in all foreign accounts (checking, savings, pensions, etc) if it all totals more than $10k.
+Foreign Bank Account Report (FBAR) – FBAR requires you to declare assets in all foreign accounts (checking, savings, pensions, etc) if it all totals more than $10k.
 Use Form FinCEN 114.

 Exclude Your Spouse – If you’re married to a foreigner, don’t drag them and their income into the U.S. tax system.
 Instead, file as “married, filing separately”.

-Avoid the State Tax Trap – Like Ines said above, choose your state of “residence” carefully.
-If your mailing address is in California, South Carolina, New Mexico, or Virginia, then even if you don’t officially live there any more, you have to pay state taxes, until you actually prove that you’ll never return there again.
+Avoid the State Tax Trap – As Ines said above, choose your state of “residence” carefully.
+If your mailing address is in California, South Carolina, New Mexico, or Virginia, then even if you don’t officially live there anymore, you have to pay state taxes, until you prove that you’ll never return there again.
 Consider a Virtual Mailing Service to have your address in a tax-favorable state.

 FILING TAXES FOR CANADIAN DIGITAL NOMADS

 As a Canadian, your residence status makes all the difference in terms of what your tax return is going to look like.
-Depending on how long you are traveling for, you could be considered a factual resident, a non-resident, an emigrant, or just plain Canadian resident.
-This depends on a number of mind-numbing factors, which you can read about on the CRA Website here.
+Depending on how long you are traveling, you could be considered a factual resident, a non-resident, an emigrant, or just a plain Canadian resident.
+This depends on several mind-numbing factors, which you can read about on the CRA Website here.

 Me?
-I’m a “factual resident”, which means I’m maintaining my Canadian residency, despite having been abroad for a dozen or so years.
-It means I claim every penny of my worldwide income on my Canadian tax return.
-Luckily because most of my expenses are also deductions, I don’t actually pay much/any tax.
+During my years abroad I was a “factual resident”, which means I maintained my Canadian residency, despite having been abroad for a dozen or so years.
+It means I claimed every penny of my worldwide income on my Canadian tax return.
+Luckily because most of my expenses are also deductions, I don’t pay much/any tax.